 - Language in Freddie Mac’s standard mortgage contracts prohibit a “borrower from taking any action that could cause the deterioration, damage or decrease in value of the subject property,” and if the prohibition is broken by say, a landowner signing a drilling lease or entering into a mineral-rights agreement, Freddie Mac has the legal authority to exercise a call on a mortgage’s full amount if a borrower, according to an agency spokesman.

-- According to a white paper prepared for the New York State Bar Association, Wells Fargo, one of the largest home mortgage lender in the United States is cautiously refusing to make home loans for properties that have gas drilling leases attached to them with a high degree of caution.
+- According to a white paper prepared for the New York State Bar Association, Wells Fargo, one of the largest home mortgage lender in the United States is approaching home loans for properties that have gas drilling leases attached to them with a high degree of caution.

 - The backgrounder prepared by the NYSBA about gas leasing impacts on homeowners also includes a section on residential mortgages and says the combination of home-ownership and drilling, “creates a perfect storm begging for immediate attention.”
 Risks include: